 Winston Churchill liked to drink, of that there is no doubt.
-His dozens and dozens of biographers disagree on how much he alcohol he consumed each day but they agree it was a lot.
-In a series on lectures on Churchill by Professor J. Rufus Fears delivered for the teaching company, Dr. Fears says Churchill drank at least a dozen strong scotches a day.
+His dozens and dozens of biographers disagree on how much alcohol he consumed each day but they agree it was a lot.
+In a series on lectures on Churchill by Professor J. Rufus Fears delivered for the Teaching Company, Dr. Fears says Churchill drank at least a dozen strong scotches a day.
 Plus assorted champagne, sherry, brandy, port and French wines.

 “Before dinner we had sherry, then Champagne, brandy and port…” Note the words “before dinner.”
-During dinner Churchill drank various wines and afterwards more port, brandy and often champagne (which he also enjoyed many times at breakfast).
+During dinner, Churchill drank various wines and afterward more port, brandy and often champagne (which he also enjoyed many times at breakfast).

 Many times, Dr. Ashley met Churchill at the great man’s flat in London:

 “When I used to visit him in the morning at a flat… he always greeted me with a glass of sherry.
 He could not stand cocktails.
-For lunch there was beer, at tea he had whisky.”
+For lunch, there was beer, at tea he had whiskey.”

 What is amazing is that Churchill drank this much alcohol on a daily basis through his entire adult life.
 Nor did he stop when he grew quite old.